ElBell/ElBell.github.io/index.md

 [![Screenshot of Answer](Pictures/CalcAnswer.png)](https://raw.githubusercontent.com/ElBell/ElBell.github.io/master/Pictures/CalcAnswerLarge.png)

 ## Casino
 A Java-based casino app that runs in the terminal.
 Personally responsible for overall architecture, game selection interface and the GoFish game.
-Served as team lead and Scrum master for team of 5 in completing this project.
+Served as team lead and ScrumMaster for team of 5 in completing this project.

 [View Project GitHub](https://github.com/ElBell/Maven.Casino)